Welcome to Junior Kindergarten!

 To learn more about our curriculum, please choose a content area below:

-Using interactive flannel boards, students explore many biblical stories including Moses, Jesus, Joseph, Abraham, Noah, and many more.
-Prayers are said throughout the day, as well as being expected to memorize and recite one Bible verse per week.
+Using interactive flannel boards, students explore many Biblical stories including Moses, Jesus, Joseph, Abraham, Noah, and many more.
+We pray throughout the day, and students are expected to memorize and recite key Bible verses that are important to their spiritual development.
 JK, along with kindergarten, participates in the “Blankets of Love” mission, making blankets for homeless shelters.

 Phonemic and phonological awareness is the basis for building strong readers.
 Utilizing the Wright Skills program, we focus on letter recognition, letter sounds, decoding, word families, and word recognition.
 Handwriting and proper letter formation is taught through the Handwriting Without Tears program.
 Beginning writing skills are focused on using journal writing.